Nick088Official/Winlator-WCP-Toolkit/README.md

       workflow_dispatch:
         inputs:
           fex_version_ref:
-            description: 'Enter a tag, branch, or commit hash to build'
+            description: 'Enter a branch name or commit hash to build'
             required: false
-            default: 'master'
+            default: 'main'
     ```
 3.  **Modify the Checkout Step:** Find the "Checkout repository" step and tell it to use your new input.